flemosr/quantoxide/QUICKSTART_PROMPT.md

 2. **Create a project context file (CLAUDE.md or similar)** to maintain consistency across sessions:
    - Propose creating this file after determining versions
-   - Include all essential quantoxide context from this prompt:
+   - Include all essential quantoxide context from this prompt, including links to relevant documentation sections and templates
-     - quantoxide version, dependency versions, and Rust edition
-     - Key API patterns and validated models being used
-     - Important constraints
-     - Links to relevant documentation sections and templates
    - Add project-specific sections:
      - Strategy concept, parameters, and implementation decisions
      - Backtest results, performance metrics, and refinement notes